United Nations Avenue: History

-United Nations Avenue was formerly known as Isaac Peral Street, after the Spanish engineer who designed the world's first fully capable military submarine in the late 19th century.
+United Nations Avenue was previously known as Isaac Peral Street, after the Spanish engineer who designed the world's first fully capable military submarine in the late 19th century.
 Originally a short street in Ermita, it was later extended towards Paco, linking it to what was then called Calle Canonigo, which later became part of the avenue that ended at the present-day Tanque Street.
 It was previously planned to reach as far as Pandacan at the east; however, it only reached up to its present-day terminus in Paco.

-It was later renamed in recognition of the World Health Organization, a United Nations agency, whose building was built in 1959 in the former University of the Philippines property located at the southwest corner with Taft Avenue.
+On November 15, 1962, the street was renamed United Nations Avenue upon the approval of Ordinance No. 4665 by Manila Mayor Antonio Villegas.
+The ordinance was previously enacted by the Manila Municipal Board on October 30, 1962, to honor the United Nations (UN) six days after its 17th anniversary.
+The renaming was also done in recognition of the World Health Organization, a UN agency, whose building was built in 1959 in the former University of the Philippines property located at the southwest corner with Taft Avenue.
 The avenue was also the site of the first Hilton Hotel in the Philippines, which opened in 1960.
 This hotel is now Waterfront Manila Hotel and Casino.